CitrineInformatics/api-documentation-old/source/index.md

 The top level object of a search result contains three fields: hits, which gives the number of results that were found; time, which is the number of milliseconds that the search endpoint took to run the query; results, which contains the records that matched the search query.
 The value of the results field is structured according to the [MIF Schema](http://citrineinformatics.github.io/mif-documentation).

+#### Python Response

+The return object of CitrinationClient.search() is a [response object](http://www.python-requests.org/en/latest/api/#requests.Response) from the [requests package](http://www.python-requests.org).
+In the search examples, r.status_code gives the status code from the API response and r.json() decodes the content of the response from JSON.

 ### Rate Limiting

 Access to the search API is rate-limited.
 Currently users must wait 10 seconds between search requests via the API.
-The API will return a 429 response code when the rate limit is exceeded (note that the timer is reset each time that a request is made, regardless of whether results were returned or not).
+The API will return a 403 response code when the rate limit is exceeded (note that the timer is reset each time that a request is made, regardless of whether results were returned or not).

 <!--
 ## Upload Data